Sign Up

 • When you are providing direct care for someone who has or could have infectious diarrhea

-• before an aseptic/clean procedure
+• Before an aseptic/clean procedure

-• before touching a patient
+• Before touching a patient

-• after touching a patient
+• After touching a patient

-• after touching the patient surroundings (WHO, 2009)
+• After touching the patient's surroundings

 Respiratory Hygiene and Cough Etiquette

-Respiratory hygiene and cough etiquette were added to Standard Precautions in response to the severe acute respiratory syndrome (SARS) outbreak in 2003 (Siegel et al., 2019).
-The virus that caused the 2003 SARS outbreak and the COVID-19 virus cause respiratory infections.
-These viruses are transmitted by infected droplets that are spread when someone coughs, sneezes, talks, and airborne transmission to a lesser degree (McIntosh, 2020).
-Respiratory hygiene and cough etiquette can help prevent the transmission of viruses that cause respiratory infections, and this infection control technique includes the following measures:
+Viruses like the coronaviruses SARS-CoV-2003 and SARS-CoV-2 and the influenza virus are transmitted by infected droplets that are spread when someone coughs, sneezes, talks, and to a lesser degree, by airborne transmission (CDC, 2024b; Gandi, 2025).
+Respiratory hygiene and cough etiquette can help prevent the transmission of viruses that cause respiratory infections, and this infection control technique includes the following measures (CDC, 2024c):

 • The facility should provide tissues.